 - Java Programming for High School Students by Mark Heidenry or Head First Java by Kathy Sierra are both excellent books for students looking to learn Java.

 - Alice is a program designed to simplify programming concepts.
-One Alice project helps students create their own PSA.
+The Alice Challenge has kids making their own games, animations and more.

 - For advanced student, Coursera offers nearly 100 free self-directed computer science courses.